Modern geospatial delivery on top of rsync.net-backed storage

 Real-time data ingestion

-• /stream/StreamServer/* for Esri StreamServer compatibility
+• /stream/StreamServer/* for Esri StreamServer

 Recommended pilot